tokio-rs/website/content/blog/2026-05-14-announcing-toasty-0-6-0.md

 built in support for these sort of access and storage patterns.

-What is interesting about the document storage feature, including how well PostgreSQL supports it, is it continues to advance my believe that the difference between a good SQL-focused library and a good NoSQL-focused library isn't actually that different.
+What is interesting about the document storage feature, including how well PostgreSQL supports it, is it continues to advance my belief that the difference between a good SQL-focused library and a good NoSQL-focused library isn't actually that different.
 The amount of overlap between the two is much bigger than what I anticipated it would be when I started working on Toasty.
 I'm